marxin/texi2rst-generated/sphinx/gcc/binary-compatibility.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: binary compatibility, ABI, application binary interface

 .. _compatibility:

-.. index:: binary compatibility

-.. index:: ABI

-.. index:: application binary interface

 Binary Compatibility
 --------------------